Tearsheet

 Matthew T. Reed, Executive Vice President and Chief Operations Officer

-Matthew T. Reed is the Executive Vice President and Chief Operations Officer at Alcoa.
-He is responsible for the daily operations of the Company’s global bauxite, alumina, and aluminum assets.
-Mr. Reed joined Alcoa in June 2023 as Vice President Operations, Australia and President, Alcoa of Australia, and assumed his current role in January 2024.
-Before joining Alcoa, he served as the Chief Operations Officer at OZ Minerals Ltd from 2021 to 2023.
-He also held the position of Executive Managing Director at SIMEC Mining from 2017 to 2020.
+Matthew T. Reed serves as the Executive Vice President and Chief Operations Officer, responsible for the daily operations of Alcoa's global bauxite, alumina, and aluminum assets.
+He joined Alcoa in June 2023 as Vice President Operations, Australia and President, Alcoa of Australia.

 Andrew Hastings, Executive Vice President and General Counsel

-Andrew (Andy) Hastings is the Executive Vice President and General Counsel for Alcoa, with responsibility for the company's global legal, security, compliance, and governance matters.
-He joined Alcoa in September 2023.
-Prior to joining Alcoa, Mr. Hastings served as Senior Vice President and General Counsel at Lundin Mining Corporation from February 2019 to August 2023.
+Andrew Hastings is the Executive Vice President and General Counsel, overseeing Alcoa's global legal, security, compliance, and governance matters.
+Before joining Alcoa in September 2023, he served as Senior Vice President and General Counsel at Lundin Mining Corporation from February 2019 to August 2023.

-Renato C. A. Bacchi, Executive Vice President and Chief Commercial Officer
+Renato Bacchi, Executive Vice President and Chief Commercial Officer

 AI Analysis | Feedback